 From your headset, select Settings then select Device.

 Select System Keyboard and turn on or turn off Help improve Oculus Dictation.

 How can I provide feedback on my voice dictation?

 You have the opportunity to provide feedback on your voice dictation response by tapping the “thumbs-up” or “thumbs-down” icon after your voice dictation.
 If you tap the “thumbs-down”, you’ll have the option to submit the recording and transcription of your last voice dictation.
-If you choose to submit them, the recording and transcription will be stored on our servers and a trained reviewer may listen for what went wrong to help make our voice services better for everyone.
+If you choose to submit them, the recording and transcription will be stored on our servers for 90 days and a trained reviewer may listen for what went wrong to help make our voice services better for everyone.
 We protect your privacy during human review of the voice dictation you submit as described above in “How do you protect my privacy during human review”.

 How does voice dictation differ from voice commands?

 Voice commands and voice dictation are two separate services that allow you to use your voice to navigate Oculus.
 You can access voice commands by clicking the Voice Commands button in the Home menu.
 You can use voice dictation by pressing the microphone on the Oculus keyboard.
 We do not store or review recordings or transcripts of any voice dictations you make in the Oculus keyboard, unless you submit them to us for feedback or have Oculus Dictation improvements turned on.
 Because your voice dictation recordings and transcripts are not stored by default, you will not see them in your voice command logs.